aeldaief/whack-a-mole/README.md

 # whack-a-mole
-Whack-a-mole game created to be run by an arduino MKR WIFI-1010
+Whack-a-mole game created to be run by an arduino MKR WIFI-1010.
+I recreated a variation of the whack-a-mole game using an arduino and circuit components.
+The arduino code is made to randomly turn on one of the yellow LED lights shown in the image, and there is a specific allocation of time given for the user to press the corresponding button.
+If the user selects the correct button in time, then the green light flashes and the motor spins and if not, then the red light will flash twice.
+The motor is controlled using an N-channel MOSFET to use both the low voltage from the arduino and the high voltage from the wall.
+The link for the code is included below.